AppDaemon APIs

 state (Any) – The state to wait for, for the entity to be in before continuing

-attribute (str) – The entity’s attribute to use, if not using the entity’s state
+attribute (str, optional) – The entity’s attribute to use, if not using the entity’s state

 - Returns: